"Half the money I spend on advertising is wasted; the trouble is I don't know which half."

 Financial services marketing faces unique challenges that make traditional attribution models virtually useless:

 Traditional "first-touch" or "last-touch" attribution completely misses this complex journey.
 The result?
-Marketing teams can't prove ROI.
-CFOs question budgets.
-Firms over-invest in low-performing channels while under-investing in high-performers.
+Marketing teams can't prove ROI, CFOs question budgets, and firms over-invest in low-performing channels while under-investing in high-performers.

 Financial services marketing is expensive.
 Without proper attribution, you're making six-figure decisions based on gut feel.

 Different attribution models assign credit differently.
-Here's what you need to know:
+Here's what you need to know about the six models that matter:

 HubSpot provides multiple attribution models out-of-the-box.
 Here's how to set them up properly.